haryanapnx/e-kan/README.md

 # E-kan - Web Apps
-__E-kan__ is a monitoring platform for fish commodities from various regions.
+__E-kan__ is a monitoring web platform for fish commodities from various regions.

 ## demo